bayush11/Caltech_SURF_2023/README.md

 5. explain the code better and make it more organized
 6. put comments at the top of each script to explain the script itself
 7. put comments in the lines as well
-8. delete commeneted code
 1. add some google colab cells to the machine learning portion to explain the key points to use google colab and HOW to use google colab
-1. svae the weights in the external hard drive
 1. ake out any unnecessary code
 1. link the githubs and the google colab
 1. write documentation regarding the different detectors I have and what they essentially